w25-solutions/LaunchPad/README.md

 ## Infrastructure / Deployment

-- The solution will be deployed on the AWS cloud provider
+- The solution can be deployed on any of the main public cloud providers
 - The system will use extensive Containerization and Horizontal Scalability
 - Rabbit MQ for Asynchronous communication between services
-- AWS API gateway as the System Entry-Point
+- Preferable managed API gateway as the System Entry-Point
-- The System will have a well-structured Monitoring, Logging and Alerting
+- The System will use extensive Logging
-- Environments: Development, and Production
+- Env vars for environment segmentation

 ## Dependencies